edgio-docs/edgio-docs/src/guides/v7/sites_frameworks/getting_started.md

 <Frameworks />

-If your framework is not listed, you may configure your project with the universal [Node.js connector](/guides/v7/sites_frameworks/getting_started/nodejs_connector).
+If your framework is not listed, you may configure your project with the generic [Node.js connector](/guides/v7/sites_frameworks/getting_started/nodejs_connector).